Nosen92/maskin-flipdot/protocol.md

 0xd3  # Text cursor vertical offset label
 0x0d  # Vertical offset = 13, bottom left of character
 ```
-The sign features an offset capability that allows both rightward and downward shifting of the text.
+The sign features an offset capability that allows both rightward and downward shifting of the text (the usual 4th quadrant screen coordinates).
 However, the vertical offset works in a weird way.
 The sign starts writing each character from its bottom-left corner.
 For example, applying a 13px vertical offset to a 5px font will create a 8px gap between the top of the 5px high character and the top of the display.

 Furthermore, it's important to note that the sign **disregards** any vertical offsets that would cause a character to exceed the top boundary of the display.
 This means that to move a 7px character 2px downwards, a 9px offset must be applied.
 If the offset is set to 2px, the text will appear at the top of the screen.
 On the other hand, the sign appropriately crops any text that exceeds the display boundaries downward or to the right, as expected.